mathriddle/ColabTurtlePlus/README.md

 The ColabTurtlePlus module provides turtle graphics primitives, in both object-oriented and procedure-oriented ways.
 The procedural interface provides functions that are derived from the methods of the classes.
 They have the same names as the corresponding methods.
 A screen object is automatically created whenever a function derived from a Screen method is called.
 An (unnamed) turtle object is automatically created whenever any of the functions derived from a Turtle method is called.

-To use multiple turtles on a screen one has to use the object-oriented interface.
+To use multiple turtles on a screen one has to use the object-oriented interface for the turtles.

 Installation
 ----